laurachrobak/3Dreconstruction/README.md

 + A few things that are required include: a PhotoScan license, images, and camera parameters.

 # Start
 PhotoScan has a GUI version that is easy to use, however, this tutorial uses a python script to access the PhotoScan API.
 The underwater images that are used to make the results presented here are color corrected using closed-source software and were collected by Drop lab in collaboration with the WHOI and University of Georgia.
 An object file of the 3D reconstruction can be found [here](https://umich.box.com/s/4lvs2cu2nsgcbptf4c6klisq3lsych7w).
-The images used to make this reconstruction were taken at Crescent Reef, [Bermuda](https://www.pmel.noaa.gov/co2/story/Crescent+Reef).
+The images used to make the reconstruction shown above were taken at Crescent Reef, [Bermuda](https://www.pmel.noaa.gov/co2/story/Crescent+Reef).

 # Run
 To run this code use the following command in the folder containing photoscan.sh: